 But notice the negative side as well, also seen in the context of Ephesians 5.
 The person who truly loves others as Christ loves us must refuse every kind of counterfeit love.
 The apostle Paul names some of these satanic forgeries.
 They include immorality, impurity, and covetousness.
 The passage continues:

 Let there be no filthiness nor foolish talk nor crude joking, which are out of place, but instead let there be thanksgiving.
 For you may be sure of this, that everyone who is sexually immoral or impure, or who is covetous ( that is, an idolater), has no inheritance in the kingdom of Christ and God.
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
-Therefore do not associate with them. (vv.
-4-7)
+Therefore do not associate with them.
+(Ephesians 5:4-7)